jsks/czhttpd/README.md

 **Disclaimer**: This is *not* intended for serious use.

-The primary goal of this project was to write a web server using pure zsh - the exception being `expr` and `file` which make no sense to re-implement.
+The primary goal of this project was to write a web server using pure zsh - the exception being `file`, used as a matter of convenience for accurately determining mimetype and which makes no sense to re-implement.
 As such, czhttpd is not portable between shells (POSIX, what?) and, of course, has terrible performance and scalability since it spawns a separate child process to handle each incoming connection.
 It's also a shell script.
 On top of that, I shouldn't even have to mention the (lack of) security...

 ---
 <br>